LightTable/CSS/README.md

-##Rainbow parens for Light Table
+##CSS language plugin for Light Table

-A CLJS implementation of Rainbow parens for Light Table.
+The official CSS language plugin for Light Table

 ###License